-- Members may have two entries in each class but are only eligible for one premium per class.
+Members are allowed two entries in each class but are only eligible for one premium per class.
 Exhibitors may show in as many breeds as they wish in the 4-H Dairy Division.
-A member may receive a maximum of 15 premiums in Dairy. - A Junior and Senior Champion of each breed will be awarded ribbons.
+A member may receive a maximum of 15 premiums in Dairy.
+A Junior and Senior Champion of each breed will be awarded ribbons.